Skip to main content

 I am motivated by

-I like that we are always doing new things and that "impossible" is not a word we ever use.
+I like that we are always doing new things.
+"Impossible" is not a word we ever use.
 JPL's motto is "Dare Mighty Things."
-I like that everyone comes together and it doesn't matter where people are from, how they look, sound, or how they are dressed.
-I want people to learn about the problems we will soon face so that my daughters can have the same opportunity I did to pursue life and happiness, to grow up in a world that is safe and nurturing.
+I like that everyone comes together, and it doesn't matter where people are from, how they look, sound, or how they are dressed.
+I want people to learn about the problems we will soon face.
+I want my daughters can have the same opportunity I did to pursue life and happiness.
+I want them to grow up in a world that is safe and nurturing.

 How I affect peoples’ lives